Last Updated on July 11, 2026 by Daniel Globe

 What should I not do if I get bitten by a rattlesnake?

-Do not try to suck out the venom, apply a tourniquet, or use ice on the bite.
-These methods are not effective and can make the situation worse.
+Do not try to suck out the venom, apply a tourniquet, use ice, or cut the wound.
+These methods are not effective and can make the situation worse by damaging tissue or introducing infection.

 Should I try to capture or kill the rattlesnake for identification?

-No. Do not try to capture or kill the rattlesnake.
+No. Do not try to capture or kill the rattlesnake, even if it appears dead — reflexive bites can still occur.
 Instead, try to remember what it looked like and describe it to medical professionals when you arrive.

 How can I prevent getting bitten by a rattlesnake while hiking?

-Stay on designated trails, wear sturdy hiking boots, and avoid reaching into areas where you can’t see clearly.
+Stay on designated trails, wear sturdy high-top hiking boots, watch where you step in rocky or grassy areas, and avoid reaching into spots where you can’t see clearly.
 These habits go a long way toward reducing your risk.

 What are the symptoms of a rattlesnake bite?